Getting Married Abroad: 10 Tips To Plan The Big Day

 3. Find a venue

 When you’ve confirmed you can get legally married in the destination of your choice, it’s time to find the perfect venue for the big day.
 Remember this will be a once in a lifetime experience for you and your guests, so take your time researching wedding venues and speaking to owners.
-Besides the usual cost, deposit and cancellation policy concerns, make sure you ask about: venue size, local suppliers, languages spoken by staff, sleeping arrangements, decoration restrictions, transportation options, rules etc. You can book your wedding venue up to 18 months before the wedding, so when you have a few venue options in mind, it would be ideal to visit them first hand before you make the final choice – this will, of course, depend on your time and budget.
+Besides the usual cost, deposit and cancellation policy concerns, make sure you ask about: venue size, local suppliers, languages spoken by staff, sleeping arrangements, decoration restrictions, transportation options, rules etc. For most places you can book your wedding venue up to 18 months before the wedding, so when you have a few venue options in mind, it would be ideal to visit them first before you make the final choice – this will, of course, depend on your time and budget.

 4. Hire a local wedding planner